Yazdan-Ghanavati/Yazdan-Ghanavati.github.io/Research/RE.md

 2022 Jun
 &nbsp;

-### Dyslexia treatment
+### DyslexiaAid
-A C# based project developed to encourage children, in order to improve their reading and learning skills.
+A C#-based application designed to assist children in improving their reading and learning abilities through engaging, interactive exercises tailored to enhance cognitive skills and reading comprehension.
 &nbsp;
 &nbsp;